 - The blower door test – This device consists of a powerful, variable-speed fan, pressure gauges, a manometer and hoses to measure the airflow through the home.
 The device attaches to an exterior door in the home.
 The auditor turns on the fan, which draws air out of the home, effectively decreasing the air pressure.
 This action promotes air infiltration, drawing outside air that is at a higher pressure into the home through any leaks or cracks that exist.
 At this point, the auditor will work to locate leaks, using either an infrared camera (described below) or running a smoke pencil around commonly leaky areas.

 - The infrared camera scan – This device takes a picture of the home or runs a video to locate the movement of air, heated or cooled.
 An infrared camera is more effective at locating energy loss when used in conjunction with the blower door test, which exaggerates leaks.
 The camera works in black and white, with white areas showing warmth, and black areas showing cool air.
 This test helps the auditor find not just leaks, but it also reveals areas of the home where insulation is lacking.

 With the results of your energy evaluation in hand, work with your auditor to discuss possible solutions to energy losses in the home that will pay off in lower home energy consumption and higher monthly energy savings.

-Sherlock Heating & Air Conditioning offers superior HVAC services to our neighbors in the north San Diego area.
+Sherlock Plumbing Heating & Air offers superior HVAC services to our neighbors in the north San Diego area.
 Call us today to schedule a professional energy evaluation or fall heating system maintenance.
 We’re happy to help!